djeada/Git-Notes/notes/03_making_changes.md

 At the core of Git are a few fundamental actions: staging changes, committing those changes, and, when necessary, undoing certain actions.
 These notes provide a clear overview of these basic operations and some common scenarios where they are used.

+Understanding these actions is crucial for effective version control.
+Proper staging ensures that only the desired changes are included in a commit, while committing captures the project's state at specific points.
+Knowing how to undo actions allows for flexibility and error correction during development.

 ### Staging Files

 To prepare changes for a commit, we "stage" them.
 Staging involves selecting which changes in your working directory you want to include in your next commit.
 The staging area, also known as the index, acts as an intermediary between your working directory and your repository (commit history).

+Staging is a critical step because it allows you to organize your changes logically before recording them.
+By carefully selecting which changes to stage, you can create more meaningful and manageable commit histories, making it easier to track and understand project evolution.

 ```
 +--------------+    +--------------+     +-------------------+